frconor-ebook/meditations/_posts/2025-06-09-enlarging-the-heart.md

 Pope Benedict, in his Encyclical *Caritas in veritate*--Charity in Truth--writes, "As a spiritual being, the human creature is defined through interpersonal relations.
 The more authentically he or she lives these relations, the more his or her own personal identity matures."

-He says this "requires a deeper critical evaluation of the category of relation...so that man\'s transcendent dignity can be properly understood" (Pope Benedict, Encyclical, *Caritas in veritate*, June 29, 2009).
+He says this "requires a deeper critical evaluation of the category of relation...so that man\'s transcendent dignity can be properly understood" (Benedict XVI, Encyclical, *Caritas in veritate*, Point 53, June 29, 2009).

 All of us, in very different ways, and from many different perspectives, are dedicated to caring for and dignifying people, especially those most in need.
 In the family, it may be the care of babies, the elderly, those with special needs; or neighbors; or maybe we\'re professionally involved in caring for people.